Proctor in Saint Louis County, Minnesota — The American Midwest (Upper Plains)

 Erected by Proctor Development Council and Proctor All Class Reunion of 1980.

 Location.
 46° 44.538′ N, 92° 13.456′ W. Marker is in Proctor, Minnesota, in Saint Louis County.
+Marker near the Proctor Golf Course clubhouse, off US Hwy 2 south of 1st Street.
 Touch for map.
-Marker near the Proctor Golf Course clubhouse, off US Hwy 2 south of 1st Street.
-Marker is at or near this postal address: 25 Al Shoberg Drive, Duluth MN 55810, United States of America.
+Marker is at or Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Gonyea, Verville and National Guardsmen Memorial (about The Gate (approx. 1.2 miles away); Minnesota’s Seaport / Welcome to Minnesota (approx. 1.3 miles away); Geology of Duluth Harbor (approx. 1.3 miles away); Oneota (approx. 3.7 miles away); Rice's Point (approx. 5.2 miles away); Enger Observation Tower (approx. 5.3 miles away); Rotary Club of Duluth 100th Anniversary (approx. 5.3 miles away).
+Gonyea, Verville and National Guardsmen Memorial (about 300 feet away, measured in a direct line); The Gate (approx. 1.2 miles away); Minnesota’s Seaport / Welcome to Minnesota (approx. 1.3 miles away); Geology of Duluth Harbor (approx. 1.3 miles away); Oneota (approx. 3.7 miles away); Rice's Point (approx. 5.2 miles away); Enger Observation Tower (approx. 5.3 miles away); Rotary Club of Duluth 100th Anniversary (approx. 5.3 miles away).
 Touch for a list and map of all markers in Proctor.

 Related marker.
 Click here for another marker that is related to this marker.

 Also see . . .